-University Transplant Center, a partnership between University Health System and the UT Health Science Center, is dedicated to providing educational opportunities for the continuous development of the professional nurse.
+University Transplant Center, a partnership between University Health System and UT Health San Antonio, is dedicated to providing educational opportunities for the continuous development of the professional nurse.
 This program is facilitated by expert staff who incorporate in their teaching - critical thinking, leadership abilities, communication skills, research based practices, patient safety, and professional care development.
 This two-day course provides extensive education to benefit those applying for a Transplant Nurse Certification.

 This activity is to enhance the knowledge and critical reasoning skills of the Registered Nurse in the area of transplant nursing i.e. assessing graft function, medication management, and patient and family home care education by addressing the current lack of experience and knowledge in care of the transplant population in an effort to provide evidence-based, high-quality care as evidence by improved knowledge, critical reasoning of the nurse and positive patient outcomes.

 After this activity, participants will be able to: